Share this post on:

 They keep their options open and feel limited by structure and planning.

-A weakness of the INTP includes unwillingness to try new things because the INTP may be uncomfortable with strange items.
+A weakness of the INTP is an unwillingness to try new things, as the INTP may be uncomfortable with strange items.

 Under stress, they may have an unhealthy habit of showing intense emotion, leading to other personal problems.